• Home

 After an exclusion of gain if the property is your principal residence, the balance of the gain is taxable.

-So the immediate tax relief of not recognizing cancelled debt in income is off set by a sort of recapture on sale of appreciated assets.
+So the immediate tax relief of not recognizing cancelled debt in income is off set by a sort of recapture on the later sale of appreciated assets.

 Special bankruptcy tax rule for homes